dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/starburst-galaxy-qs.md

 - Connect to multiple data sources in addition to your S3 bucket.

 :::tip Public Preview
-The Starburst (Trino) connection in dbt Cloud is currently available in Public Preview for multi-tenant dbt Cloud accounts.
+The Starburst (Trino compatible) connection in dbt Cloud is currently available in Public Preview for multi-tenant dbt Cloud accounts.
 Preview features are stable and can be considered for production deployments, but there might still be some planned additions and modifications to product behavior before moving to General Availability.
 For details, refer to [dbt Product lifecycles](/docs/dbt-versions/product-lifecycles).
 :::